stacksjs/tlsx/README.md

 npx @stacksjs/tlsx
 ```

-Please note, we are looking to publish this package to npm under the name `tlsx`. _Hoping npm will release the name for us._
+Please note, we are looking to publish this package to npm under the name `tlsx`.

+_Here's to hoping npm will release the name for us 🙏🏽_

 <!-- _Alternatively, you can install:_